 For the people who live here, Andermatt offers much more than incredible scenery and a vibrant community.
 It's a place where the quality of life is exceptionally high, even by Switzerland's elevated standards - a safe, wellkept village with convenient transport links, countless leisure activities and easy access to reliable, highquality healthcare and outstanding schools across the country.

 Infrastructure

-While Andermatt is highly accessible from the outside, it's also built to foster mobility from within - and not just up the mountain.
-Andermatt Reuss is car-free, but electrical buses (in winter) and clean, safe pedestrian walkways make getting around a breeze.
+from the outside, it's also built to foster mobility from within - and not just up the mountain.
+Andermatt Reuss is car-free, but electric buses (in winter) and clean, safe pedestrian walkways make getting around a

+While Andermatt is highly accessible

 ALT

 Environment

+breeze.

 Andermatt lets you experience the drama and beauty of the Alps in all its glory.
-Here, you'll discover majestic mountain vistas, verdant meadows. charming wildlife, towering cliff faces and, of course, plenty of prime skiing opportunities.
+Here, you'll discover majestic mountain vistas, verdant meadows, charming wildlife, towering cliff faces and, of course, plenty of prime skiing opportunities.
 What's more, the region has more than 40 lakes to visit and explore.
 And since Switzerland is within the top ten locations for best air quality worldwide, hiking to them is good for body and soul.

-Financial stability

-Switzerland boasts one of the most prosperous economies in the world, and is known by locals and the international community alike for its sense of financial reliability and opportunity.
+Financial stability Switzerland boasts one of the most prosperous economies in the world, and is known by locals and the international community alike for its sense of financial reliability and opportunity.
 The country offers competitive tax rates, and thanks to a stable currency, financial security is guaranteed.

-Healthcare

-Health insurance and services are reliable and affordable, including for air rescue to ensure maximum safety on the mountain.
+Healthcare Health insurance and services are reliable and affordable, including for air rescue to ensure maximum safety on the mountain.

-Schools

-Public schools are not only free to attend but also offer high-quality education, while private schools in Switzerland are some of the best globally.
+Schools Public schools are not only free to attend but also offer highquality education, while private schools in Switzerland are some of the best globally.
+Haute hospitality If the Swiss are known for anything it's their precision, not just in watchmaking but also in hospitality.

-III.
-LOCAL COLOUR

-Haute hospitality

-If the Swiss are known for anything it's their precision, not just in watchmaking but also in hospitality.
 A short history of how the nation came to be the standard bearer of service.
 The concept of hospitality has been around since antiquity.
 All over Europe, ancient Romans and Greeks established thermal baths and spas1 for travellers to rest and regain their strength.
 As time went by, these bathhouses became inns,2 themselves predecessors of hotels.
 But how did the hospitality industry become synonymous with Switzerland?

 Historically, a high demand in Switzerland for imported goods always came with a need for overnighting.
-Coupled with the natural inclination of the Swiss for attentiveness. precision and discretion,3 the hotel industry found a natural foothold.
+Coupled with the natural inclination of the Swiss for attentiveness, precision and discretion,3 the hotel industry found a natural foothold.
 At the turn of the 20th century, emphasis shifted from necessity to pleasure.
-European tours were à la mode and tourists flocked to Switzerland, lured by the health benefits and Alpine adventure.4
+European tours were à la mode and tourists flocked to Switzerland, lured by the health benefits and Alpine adventure.4 With the fast improvement of railways and roads, the hotel industry boomed, establishing Switzerland as